apacheignite/documentation/data-grid/transactions.md

   "title": "Optimistic Transactions"
 }
 [/block]
-In `OPTIMISTIC` transactions entry locks are acquired during the `prepare` step and released once the transaction is committed.
+In `OPTIMISTIC` transactions, entry locks are acquired during the `prepare` step and released once the transaction is committed.
 The locks are never acquired if the transaction is rolled back.
+The following isolation levels can be configured with `OPTIMISTIC` concurrency mode:

- * In an `OPTIMISTIC` `READ_COMMITTED` transaction changes that should be applied to the cache are collected on the originating node and applied upon the transaction commit.
+ * `READ_COMMITTED` -  Changes that should be applied to the cache are collected on the originating node and applied upon the transaction commit.
 Transaction data is read without a lock and is never cached in the transaction.
 The data may be read from a backup node if this is allowed in the cache configuration.
 In this isolation you can have so-called Non-Repeatable Reads because a concurrent transaction can change the data when you are reading the data twice in your transaction.
 This mode combination does not check if the entry value has been modified since the first read or write access and never raises an optimistic exception.

- * `OPTIMISTIC` `REPEATABLE_READ` transactions work similar to `OPTIMISTIC` `READ_COMMITTED` transactions with the only difference that read values are cached on the originating node and all subsequent reads are guaranteed to be local.
+ * `REPEATABLE_READ`  - Transactions at this isolation level work similar to `OPTIMISTIC` `READ_COMMITTED` transactions with only one difference - read values are cached on the originating node and all subsequent reads are guaranteed to be local.
 This mode combination does not check if the entry value has been modified since the first read or write access and never raises an optimistic exception.

- * `OPTIMISTIC` `SERIALIZABLE` transactions stores an entry version upon first read access.
+ * `SERIALIZABLE`  - Stores an entry version upon first read access.
 Ignite will fail a transaction at the commit stage if the Ignite engine detects that at least one of the entries used as  part of the initiated transaction has been modified.
 This is achieved by internally checking the version of an entry remembered in a transaction to the one actually in the grid at the time of commit.
-In short this means that if Ignite detects that there is a conflict at the commit stage of a transaction we fail such a transaction throwing `TransactionOptimisticException` & rolling back any changes made.
+In short, this means that if Ignite detects that there is a conflict at the commit stage of a transaction, we fail such a transaction throwing `TransactionOptimisticException` & rolling back any changes made.
 User should handle this exception and retry the transaction.
 [block:code]
 {
   "codes": [